-In the light of the knowledge and understanding of the Group and the parent company and their environment obtained in the course of the audit, we have not identified material misstatements in the Strategic Report or the Directors' Report.

-We have nothing to report in respect of the following matters in relation to which the Companies Act 2006 requires us to report to you if, in our opinion:
+Irregularities are instances of non-compliance with laws and In the light of the knowledge and understanding of the Group and regulations.
+The objectives of our audit are to obtain sufficient the parent company and their environment obtained in the course appropriate audit evidence regarding compliance with laws and of the audit, we have not identified material misstatements in the regulations that have a direct effect on the determination of material Strategic Report or the Directors' Report. amounts and disclosures in the financial statements, to perform audit procedures to help identify instances of non-compliance with We have nothing to report in respect of the following matters in other laws and regulations that may have a material effect on the relation to which the Companies Act 2006 requires us to report to financial statements, and to respond appropriately to identified you if, in our opinion: or suspected non-compliance with laws and regulations identified > adequate accounting records have not been kept by the parent during the audit.

-- adequate accounting records have not been kept by the parent company, or returns adequate for our audit have not been received from branches not visited by us; or - the parent company financial statements are not in agreement with the accounting records and returns; or - certain disclosures of directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.
+- company, or returns adequate for our audit have not been received from branches not visited by us; or - > the parent company financial statements are not in agreement with the accounting records and returns; or - > certain disclosures of directors' remuneration specified by law are not made: or - > we have not received all the information and explanations we require for our audit.